 Would the quartet be less worthy of their Hall of Fame honor if they were designated hitters?

-Despite the reservations of the traditionalists, the designated hitter and one-inning closer have become essential components in baseball.
+Despite the reservations of the traditionalists, the designated hitter and one-inning closer are essential components in baseball.
 Yet, only one of the two specialized roles has received Hall of Fame recognition.

-Time obscures the fact some of the best relief pitchers in the history of the game began their career in a starting rotation, but remembered for their bullpen heroics.
+Time obscures the fact some of the best relief pitchers in the history of the game began their career in a starting rotation.
+Now, they’re remembered more for their bullpen heroics.

 Hall of Fame closer Goose Gossage actually earned an all-star selection as a starter in 1976, although he achieved true stardom after transitioning to a relief role.